 - 1/2 teaspoon garlic powder

-- 2 (24-ounce) jars prepared tomato pasta sauce (choose something with good flavor that you love) or homemade
+- 2 jars prepared tomato pasta sauce (24 ounce jars) (choose something with good flavor that you love) or homemade

-- For serving: prepared whole wheat pasta, sub-style buns, polenta, or enjoy alone as an appetizer
+- Prepared whole wheat pasta sub-style buns, polenta, or enjoy alone as an appetizer

 - Place two oven racks in the upper and lower thirds of the oven.
 Preheat the oven to 450 degrees F. Lightly grease 2 baking sheets with cooking spray, or line with parchment paper or a silpat mat.